HN020719/HealthyRecipeInsights/README.md

 #### average_rating vs n_ingredients

 In the box plot and histogram below, we show the distribution of the number of components corresponding to the missingness of the average rating.
+The distribution of the average rating's missingness is True, and missingness is False is highly overlapping.

 <iframe src="assets/n_ingredients-by-Missingness-of-Average-Rating-hist.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/n_ingredients-by-Missingness-of-Average-Rating-line.html" width=800 height=600 frameBorder=0></iframe>

+Also, since the absolute difference between the two group means is 0.2542, which is very small, we decided to use KS as the test statistic to run our permutation test further.

+Since we obtained a p-value of 0.0132, which is greater than 0.01, we fail to reject the null hypothesis.
+The null hypothesis states that the distribution of 'n_ingredients' when 'average_rating' is missing is the same as the distribution of 'n_ingredients' when 'average_rating' is not missing.
+Therefore, we conclude that the missingness of the 'average_rating' column is not dependent on 'n_ingredients'.